 In January 2018, with a new thirteen- member Board, we began redefining the vision of Crossroads.
-We initially thought if we had 100% job placement…that was success!
-We accomplished that goal but soon realized that though employment was a variable of success, it was not the only one.
+We initially thought if we had 100% job placement — that was success!
+Today we are now at fifteen board members as Crossroads has grown tremendously since then.

 In July 2019, we began a program that we call “Firm Foundation.”
 This thirty- day ministry program is designed for our residents when they first arrive at the Mission House.
-During this time, the men are not allowed to work outside of the Mission but they are to use this time to establish their thoughts and cement their relationship with Jesus Christ.
+During this time, the men are still allowed to work part-time outside of the Mission, but they are to use this time to establish their thoughts and cement their relationship with Jesus Christ.

 At Crossroads we believe that Jesus in his sermon on the mount in Matthew 7:24-27 outlines what it means to build your life on a Firm Foundation.
 Jesus describes himself, as well as obedience to the words he has spoken in this passage, as an example of building your house on the Rock, the Firm Foundation of Christ.
 Apart from Christ we are like the foolish man Jesus describes to us in verse 26.
 He hears the words of Jesus but doesn’t do them…his house is like a house built upon the sand.
 This is a reality check for all of us.
 We often build our lives upon the sinking sand of money, a job, material possessions, relationships, addictions and this list goes on and on.

 At Crossroads we understand this and we are giving the first thirty days to God believing that “He who has begun a good work in you will [continue to ] perfect and complete it.”
 Philippians 1:6